-In-kind Contributions
+In-Kind Contributions

 In addition to receiving cash contributions, Newfields receives in-kind contributions of labor and material for repairs and event setup, equipment rental, and event supplies from various donors.
 It is the policy of Newfields to record the estimated fair value of certain in-kind donations as an expense in its consolidated financial statements, and similarly increase contribution revenue by the same amount.
-For the year ended June 30, 2020, \$281,360 was received in in-kind contributions.
-No such contributions were reported for the year ended June 30, 2019.
+For the years ended June 30, 2021 and 2020, \$321,846 and \$281,360, respectively, were received in in-kind contributions.